FirestonnneTFM/tfm_source_simplifier/README.md

 * Finds classes that inherit from the input or output packet base class

+* Locates 74 classes related to Box2D and renames them

 # Compile Commands

 First extract zlib from the zip folder, so that the current directory has a zlib-x.x.x subdirectory

+These are the commands I run on the Windows Linux subsystem, it probably works on every platform, including native windows via Visual Studio.

 ```
 $ mkdir build